streamnsight/oke-kubeflow-manifests/README.md

 ## Setup

+!!!
+First, select the latest release branch for the KubeFlow release you wish to use.

+This release is for KubeFlow 1.5.0

 - Fetch the upstream KubeFlow manifests:

     ```bash
     ./get_upstream.sh
     ```

+- Create a `kubeflow.env` file using the `kubeflow.env.tmpl` template.
+See each add-on option for the required details

 - Define the admin user and password (overriding default user@example.com):